astra0081X/Garud-Client/README.md

 <img src="showcase/showcase.png" alt="showcase" width="80%" />

-A minetest cheat client for android based of off multicraft (A fork of minetest V5.4.1), fully developed on a phone.
+Minetest utility and cheat client for android based of off multicraft (A fork of minetest V5.4.1), fully developed on a phone.

 Due to multicraft being based on a relatively older version of minetest it misses a lot of new features so this client is not in active development anymore, although ill occasionaly commit to this repo if there any bugs.